lordlughas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task5: prints variables and function
 Task6: creates local variable
 Task7: creates a global variable
-Task8: prints the result of the addition 128 to environmental varible-TRUEKNOWLEDGE
+Task8: prints the result of the addition 128 to environmental varible-TRUEKNOWLE
+Task9: prints the result of POWER divided by DIVIDE